 Since it is difficult to describe the entire SQ3R process, we will devote the last section to explaining how a practitioner may move through the first three steps.

 To set the scene, consider the example of someone who is reading a chapter on need-based theories of motivation in a textbook about organizational behavior.

-From this process, the individual discovers two more theories relevant to employee motivation.
-They then strive to understand these theories and the similarities or differences between each.
+They then strive to understand these theories and their similarities or differences.

 - What is the two-factor theory?

 - What are the factors that cause job satisfaction and job dissatisfaction?

 - How do these factors combine to produce four possible motivation scenarios?